chrisco/playbook/index.md

 *"A lot of would-be startup founders think the key to the whole process is the initial idea, and from that point all you have to do is execute.
 Venture capitalists know better.
 If you go to VC firms with a brilliant idea that you’ll tell them about if they sign a nondisclosure agreement, most will tell you to get lost.
 That shows how much a mere idea is worth.
 The market price is less than the inconvenience of signing an NDA."*

-Be aware that this may require you to educate the client, and help them to understand
+Be aware that this may require you to educate the client and help them to understand why we take this position.

 We respect the confidential information of clients and don't treat it lightly when they submit an enquiry to us.
-When we start a project, a full NDA and confidentiality clauses will be included in our contract.
-But we won't sign a full legal NDA simply to hear your project brief.
+When we start a project, a full NDA and relevant confidentiality clauses will be included in our contract.
+But we won't sign a full legal NDA simply to hear a project brief.

-We ask that at the beginning of the process, clients find a way to communicate their project brief with us, without requesting that we sign an NDA.
+We ask that at the beginning of the process, clients find a way to communicate their project brief with us without requesting that we sign an NDA.

 ### Will you work with my competitors?

 We work in the services industry, and with a lot of startups.
 To agree to an exclusivity clause would require us to charge an extremely high fee.

 We do, however, respect confidential information at all times and won't disclose any of that to anyone else we work with.
-Where possible, we will try to avoid placing the same shipmates on projects with similar client types.
+Where possible, we will try to avoid placing the same shipmates on projects with similar clients.

 ## Scope and billing

 We price and bill projects on a **flat weekly rate**, according to the number of team members who will be required.

-If we’ve been able to gain consensus for the project, and assemble a team, we’ll send over an *Engagement Summary*, which sets out:
+If we’ve been able to gain consensus for the project and assemble a team, we’ll send over an *Engagement Summary*, which sets out:

 * The number of team members
-* The number of weeks being booked for the project, and the start date for these
+* The number of weeks being booked for the project, and the start date for this first sprint
 * The broad project goal
 * The price per team member, per week